mdtanker/polartoolkit/.github/CONTRIBUTING.md

 **Is this your first contribution?**
-Please take a look at these resources to learn about git and pull requests (don't hesitate to ask questions in the [Github discussions page](https://github.com/mdtanker/antarctic_plots/discussions):
+Please take a look at these resources to learn about git and pull requests (don't hesitate to ask questions in the [GitHub discussions page](https://github.com/mdtanker/antarctic_plots/discussions):

 * [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/).
 * Aaron Meurer's [tutorial on the git workflow](http://www.asmeurer.com/git-workflow/)